edurant/edurant.github.io/courses/cs4981/index.md

 1. Select the "Install and Activate" tab
 1. Click the "Activate to Retrieve License File" link under "Related Tasks" on the right side of the page.
 1. On the page titled "Activated Computers," click the blue "Activate a Computer" button on the right side of the page.
 1. Enter the required information to complete activation.
-1. Confirm that the the software is already installed on the machine.
-1. Enter your MSOE username (e.g., doej)
+Release = R2021b, Operating System = Linux
-1. Enter the MAC address of your assigned node. `/sbin/ifconfig eth0` on your assigned Rosie node.
+1. For the Host ID, enter the MAC address of your assigned node. `/sbin/ifconfig eth0` on your assigned Rosie node.
 Copy the 6-byte address that shows up after `ether`
+1. For the Computer Login Name, enter your MSOE username (e.g., doej)
+1. For the Activation Label, make it correspond your node number, e.g., "Rosie dh-nodeNN" to aid in finding it later
+1. Select "Yes" when asked "Is the software installed?"
 1. MathWorks will verify your MSOE account through MSOE SSO.
 This sometimes generates an error message when attempting to open the SSO URL.
 If this happens, copy the entire (very long) URL from the error message and open it in a new tab.
 You should be told that verification was successful (you may need to enter your MSOE username and password if not already authenticated).
 At this point, you should be able to go back to the MathWorks window and finish downloading your license file.
 1. Download the license file.
 Recommended naming convention: license-username-node.lic, e.g., license-durant-dh-node18.lic
-1. Label the license file in your MathWorks account according to the node number, e.g., "Rosie dh-nodeNN"
 1. Upload to Rosie.
 Recommended method is selecting Files, Home Directory from your [Rosie Dashboard](https://dh-ood.hpc.msoe.edu/pun/sys/dashboard), but you could also use a SecureFTP program connected to one of the management nodes.